 Hires would go on to release seven studio albums and numerous singles including "Glad to Live in The USA," "Christmas Lights," The Ballad of Rudolph's Cousin," "Honky Tonk Juliet," and "She Don't Love Me Like She Used To."

-Hires, a member of Broadcasting Music Inc. (BMI), has appeared on numerous radio and television programs throughout the Pacific Northwest including KHQ, KVEW, KAPP, KING-5, KREM-2, KSKN, CHET-TV, KRLB, KOMW, KNCW, KZBE, Giant FM, KPQ and the international syndicated radio program "Country Legends In The Making."
+Hires, a member of Broadcasting Music Inc. (BMI), has appeared on numerous radio and television programs throughout the Pacific Northwest including KHQ, KVEW, KAPP, KING-5, KREM-2 and KSKN, to name a few.

 In 2020, Hires was named "Entertainer of The Year" by North Okanogan Online Magazine.